AT&T results beat Wall Street, shares rise after hours

 Faced with intense competition and promotional activity, wireless carriers have moved from two-year contract plans to equipment financing plans, which reduce service fees and eliminate subsidies for devices.

-As the U.S. wireless market reaches saturation, the company has been expanding its footprint in Mexico.
+As the U.S. wireless market reaches saturation, the company has been expanding its footprint in Mexico to grow its business.
 It said on Monday it would buy bankrupt NII Holdings Inc's [NIHDQ.PK] wireless business in Mexico for $1.875 billion.

-AT&T is awaiting regulatory approval for its proposal to buy satellite TV company DirecTV for $48.5 million.
-It expects the deal to close later this year.
+In 2015, the company said it expects margin expansion along with adjusted earnings growth in "the low single-digit range."

 (Reporting by Malathi Nayak; Editing by David Gregorio)